davem14/flight-inspection-app/documentation/Details.md

+### More details about the 'Details':

-To present the details of the flight, we created 2 classes. view.details class:
+To present the details of the flight, we created 2 classes.

+**view.details class:**
 The view.details class is in the view part of the project and is used to present the gui data on the screen.
 This class is defined as a user control and uses the grid structure to show the data.
 In 6 positions on the grid, 6 data fields from the flight are presented.